March 28, 2022

-Some of GCI’s fixed and mobile internet services come with usage allowances, meaning these plans include a specific amount of high-speed data usage per billing cycle.
+Some of GCI’s home internet services come with usage allowances, meaning these plans include a specific amount of high-speed data usage per billing cycle.
 Once all of the high-speed data included in the plan is used, the internet service will be reduced to a “Basic Level of Service” for the remainder of the billing cycle.
 Customers on these plans are given the option to continue using the Basic Level of Service, upgrade to another plan, or authorize the purchase of an additional high-speed usage bucket.
 Each purchase must be authorized before charges are incurred, and there is no limit to the number of buckets a customer may opt to add.
 At a Basic Level of Service, no applications, websites, or services are blocked at any time.
 Activities such as email, online shopping, banking, and most web browsing may load faster and work better than applications that require high speeds, such as large file downloads or streaming media.
 When using a Basic Level of Service, you may find that content requiring high speeds is sometimes embedded in web pages, which may slow down the overall web browsing experience.
 When your new billing cycle begins, the Service will automatically return to the normal high-speed service of the plan to which you subscribe.

-Other GCI fixed and mobile internet plans invoice all data usage after the usage allowance is reached, and may charge a fee for each additional megabyte (MB), gigabyte (GB), or other amount of data used, without necessarily limiting the bandwidth available to the customer.
+Other GCI home internet plans invoice all data usage after the usage allowance is reached, and may charge a fee for each additional megabyte (MB), gigabyte (GB), or other amount of data used, without necessarily limiting the bandwidth available to the customer.
 Certain of these plans come with a maximum usage overage charge that may be applied to any single invoice, after which the internet service will be reduced to a Basic Level of Service for the remainder of the billing cycle.

 Other GCI fixed and mobile internet services provide residential customers with unlimited data usage, which means that GCI does not invoice for usage beyond a defined threshold.
 All of GCI’s unlimited products are intended only for residential use and are subject to reasonable use and applicable network management practices.
 These services may not be used in a manner that has the effect of excessively contributing to network congestion, hindering other customers’ access to the network, or degrading network performance.
-Activities that involve extensive high-volume and continuous data transfer might cause your account to be considered in excess of reasonable usage and subject to review.
+Activities that involve extensive high-volume and/or continuous data transfer might cause your account to be considered in excess of reasonable usage and subject to review.
 Examples of these activities may include, but are not limited to, use of the service as a substitute or backup for Dedicated Access Internet Service; continuous or frequent and sustained operation of server devices, host computer applications such as continuous Web camera broadcasts, or streaming video and peer-to-peer file sharing programs; commercial or business use; or an unsecured wireless signal.

-With respect to GCI’s 1 GIG red Unlimited home internet plan, we proactively identify accounts with usage in excess of 4 TB per billing period for account review.
+With respect to GCI’s 2 GIG Unlimited home internet plan, we proactively identify accounts with usage in excess of 4 TB per billing period for account review.
 Such accounts are subject to reduced speeds and deprioritization after 4 TB of usage for the remainder of the billing cycle.
 We may also contact such customers regarding possible upgrades and how to maintain usage within acceptable ranges.
 GCI reserves the right to impose other reasonable network management policies and/or to terminate service if excessive usage continues and a mutually agreed upon resolution cannot be reached.
 GCI periodically reviews its understanding of reasonable use and makes adjustments as appropriate.

 GCI also has mobile wireless products that provide unlimited data usage with no overage charges.
-On some such plans, users who exceed the specified amount of data in the current billing period (e.g., 34 GB) may experience temporarily reduced data speeds due to deprioritization in locations where there is high network utilization.
+On some such plans, users who exceed the specified amount of data in the current billing period (e.g., 34 GB, 75 GB, or 125 GB) may experience temporarily reduced data speeds due to deprioritization in locations where there is high network utilization.
 On other plans, data usage is always subject to deprioritization in locations experiencing high network utilization.
 These plans are intended to be used primarily in certain areas, and only occasionally in other areas known as “Extended Markets” which are subject to a separate and specified amount of included data and lower speeds.
 Please call Customer Service or visit http://www.gci.com for more information including a list of Extended Markets.
 If you exceed the amount of included data in an Extended Market, we may suspend or terminate your Service without prior notice to you.
 See below for a description of how we treat streaming video on these plans.

-Measuring Your Data Usage
+Measuring Your Data

-GCI’s Usage Viewer gives our residential home internet and mobile wireless customers a way to view how much data they have used each billing cycle.
+Usage GCI’s Usage Viewer gives our residential home internet and mobile wireless customers a way to view how much data they have used each billing cycle.